Journaling to Overcome Overwhelm

 A Path to Clarity and Calm

-The next tie overwhelm creeps in, grab your journal, take a deep breath, and remember: you have the power to shift your thoughts and reclaim your calm.
+The next time overwhelm creeps in, grab your journal, take a deep breath, and remember: you have the power to shift your thoughts and reclaim your calm.